 During the final semester of a student's degree or certificate program, a "Graduation Application" must be completed and filed with the Registrar's Office in partial fulfillment of graduation requirements.
-Deadlines are October 6 for December graduation, February 9 for May graduation, and June 30 for August graduation.
+Deadlines are published in the college's academic calendar located at the beginning of this catalog.

 A student may make application for graduation under provisions of the current catalog or meet the graduation requirements of the catalog under which he/she entered Trinity Valley Community College, provided that the catalog is dated no more than 3 years prior to the expected date of graduation.
-The candidate must declare the catalog of his/her degree plan.
+The candidate must declare the catalog of his/ her degree plan.